How to change your address: A complete checklist

 11. Consider sending colleagues, friends and family a note

 A simple “I’ve moved!” card or email to all your contacts will let everyone know where to find you.

-This site is for education purposes.
-The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
-For specific advice about your unique circumstances, you may wish to consult a qualified professional.
+We hope you found this helpful.
+Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
+For specific advice about your unique circumstances, consider talking with a qualified professional.

-Capital One does not provide, endorse, or guarantee any third-party product, service, information or recommendation listed above.
+Capital One does not provide, endorse or guarantee any third-party product, service, information, or recommendation listed above.
 The third parties listed are solely responsible for their products and services, and all trademarks listed are the property of their respective owners.